RubyMetric/rbenv-for-windows/doc/principle.md

 This native executable is called by
 1. `rbenv rehash`,
 2. `rbenv whence`
-3. `batch` shim to find the correct version of gem exeutables.
+3. `batch` shim to find the correct version of gem executables.

 When you type a gem command in your terminal, it runs the corresponding shim in shims dir.
 The shim invokes the `rbenv-exec.exe`, so we can get correct version.